niklas-palm/oneoff-cli/README.md

 # OneOff

-CLI that helps you quickly and easily run a long-running python program or any Docker container as a fargate task untill it completes.
+CLI that helps you quickly and easily run a long-running python program or any Docker container in a fargate task untill it completes.

 ## Prerequisites